Tom Highmore: AFL career

 Highmore was selected with St Kilda's second draft pick, number 45 overall in the 2020 AFL Draft.
 St Kilda traded pick 54 and future fourth-rounder to Hawthorn on draft night to upgrade their pick to number 45.

 In his first pre-season, coach Brett Ratten described Highmore as "nearly a Wilkie clone in the way he goes about it, but he's a right-footer and he played exceptionally well mopping up.
 He kicks the ball well, he's brave, he's a good size… so whether he's a second-tall defender, or third, he's sort of in that category."
 Highmore was selected to make his debut in St Kilda's Round 1 clash with GWS, a coincidence for Highmore who had originally been part of the Giants' Academy.
 Highmore played round two against Melbourne, but was dropped and did not return until round nine.
 He was committed to the medical-substitute role for round 10.
 Highmore returned to play seven straight games, including an impressive performance in the round 13 loss to Adelaide where he had 22 disposals, 15 intercepts and 12 marks (8 intercepts).

-Highmore suffered a hand injury in the Round 18 loss to Port Adelaide.
-He returned after missing one game to play in two further matches, but re-agrivated the injury and missed the final two games of the year.
+Highmore was delisted at the conclusion of the 2023 season, having played 16 senior games for St Kilda.